-• All students gain a broad overview of the biology field at level one.
-Thereafter you will acquire more detailed specialist knowledge in your chosen areas.

-- The programme aims to provide a background to a large number of the scientific techniques used in biological investigations. - Students will acquire an understanding of the laboratory procedures and techniques used, which will allow the rapid acquisition of more specialist skills later in their career. - An awareness of the wider implications of scientific research on society as a whole.
+- All students gain a broad overview of the biology field at level one.
+Thereafter you will acquire more detailed specialist knowledge in your chosen areas. - The programme aims to provide a background to a large number of the scientific techniques used in forensic investigations. - Students will acquire an understanding of the laboratory procedures and techniques used, which will allow the rapid acquisition of more specialist skills later in their career. - An awareness of the wider implications of scientific research on society as a whole. - Excellent academic performance enables our students to compete for places on the most highly competitive postgraduate programmes in the UK.